Can you explain your own personal unique selling proposition?

 Professionally, your USP is important for defining how you’ll solve problems or fulfill a need at a company.
-Your USP is important to make sure you’re getting paid a fair amount for the value you bring to the table with your skills and experience.
+When searching for a new career or making strides along your current path, your USP is important to make sure you’re getting paid a fair amount for the value you bring to the table with your skills and experience.

 Start by asking yourself these questions

 - What do you do better than the same person who can offer the same thing?

 - What can you offer that they can’t get from someone else?

 - Where’s your social proof and industry cred?